Blog

 The death penalty – also known as capital punishment – occurs when a criminal is sentenced to death by lethal injection, electric chair, hanging, gas chamber, firing squad, etc.

-The history of the death penalty in the United States is very lengthy and complex due to political, legal, and morality issues.
+The history of the death penalty in the United States is very lengthy and complex due to political, legal, and moral issues.
 However, we will explain the brief cliff notes of the history of death penalty statutes in the U.S.

 Pre-Furman History

 The death penalty dates back all the way to the 1600s in early colonial Virginia.
 The first person who ever received a death sentence in recorded history was Captain George Kendall in 1608.
 He was killed by a firing squad after spying for the benefit of the Spanish government.
-Another common type of capital punishment back in these days were hangings.
+Another common type of capital punishment back in these days was hangings.

 “Cruel and Unusual Punishment”